mching/old_pages/_posts/2016-07-14-Reverse_in_parking_in_Hawaii_and_California.md

+---
+layout: post
-# Reverse-In Parking in Hawaii and California
+title: Reverse-In Parking in Hawaii and California
-Michael Ching
-July 14, 2016
+---

 ## Introduction